The Case for Standardized Private Markets

 Contents

-The Problem: Private equity outperforms public markets, but the cost of accessing those returns is a complete absence of liquidity, price discovery, and portability.
+1. The Problem: Private equity has historically outperformed public markets, but accessing those returns means accepting illiquidity, stale pricing, and no portability.